New Year’s Eve Breaks

 New Year’s in Barcelona

-I have heard of drinking champagne at midnight, I have heard of sipping wine at midnight, I have even heard of knocking back shots at midnight but Barcelona has a very different tradition.
-On New Year’s Eve in Barcelona it is customary to eat twelve grapes, once for each of the clock chimes, as it brings good luck.
-Try it.. or film your friend trying it.
+I have heard of drinking champagne at midnight, I have heard of sipping wine at midnight, I have even heard of knocking back shots but Barcelona has a very different tradition.
+On N.Y.E. in Barcelona, it is customary to eat twelve grapes, once for each of the clock chimes, as it brings good luck.
+Try it…or film your friend trying it!
 The street parties are not as wild here as you would imagine.
 There is an official celebration at the Magic Fountain of Montjuïc which goes on for 45 minutes featuring some theatre performances and of course, fireworks.
-For the most part however it is a bit of a mix.
+For the most part, however, it is a bit of a mix.
 Some people go clubbing but others tend to go for a meal and spend quality time with loved ones, an altogether more relaxing affair.
-Either way, it is a lovely way to bond and ring in the New Year.
+Either way, it is a lovely way to bond and ring in the year ahead.

 New Year’s in Amsterdam

 There are so many parties to be found in The Dam featuring international DJ’s, Burlesque shows, and many street parties.
 In reality, street parties are where it is at because clubs will overcharge on door entry and drinks just for the night that’s in it.
 Also, you will get every Tom, Dick and Harry who never steps foot outside the door from one year to the next raining on everyone else’s parade.
 So, don’t get caught up in the mess and party it up on the streets.
 Museumplein in Amsterdam holds the national party which attracts thousands upon thousands.
-Get your “Ross and Monica” dance routine ready because this party is televised, and you just know your dancing will take you right to the top if the right person catches a glimpse.
-Nieuwmarkt in Chinatown has the biggest fireworks display of you want to watch the dark sky burst with colour.
+Get your “Ross and Monica” dance routine ready because this party is televised, and you just know your dancing will take you right to the top.
+Nieuwmarkt in Chinatown has the biggest fireworks display if you want to watch the dark sky burst with colour.

 New Year’s in New York